 I own this book in audio format, and the 150-page can be listened to in just over three hours.
 The 12 chapters are neatly divided into three parts: Foundations, Formation, and Fruitfulness.
 Part one consists of the Leader's Power, Purpose, Passion, Priorities, and Pacing.
 Part two covers the Leader's Calling, Gifts, Character, and Growth.
 The last part is about the Leader's Vision, Influence, and Legacy.

 I learned of Dave Kraft and his book through the Resurgence site, and Kraft's book title immediately caught my eye.
 Mr. Kraft has a resume that more than qualifies him to write a book called Leaders Who Last.
-If you are looking for an author who is a successful CEO of a large multinational company who writes books based on surveys and studies, look elsewhere.
+If you are looking for an author who is a successful CEO of a large multinational company and writes books based on surveys and studies, look elsewhere.
 However, if you are looking for an author who has been involved in full-time Christian ministry leadership and has been faithfully married to the same woman for more years than I have been alive, this is your book.

 Leaders Who Last reminds us that the Christian life is more like a marathon and not a 100-meter dash.
 I personally think life is more like a decathlon, but that argument is for another blog post.
 Based on Kraft's personal experiences and convictions, he tells us how to finish the race and finish it well.
 This includes having a deep relationship with Jesus Christ, building a network of friends who will be real with and keep you accountable, and making significant contributions using the gifts God has given you.
-Although Leaders Who Last is geared for church leaders, I found it very applicable to my job as a principal.
+Although Leaders Who Last is geared toward church leaders, I found it very applicable to my job as a principal.
 Some questions that are addressed include:

 1. What is a leader?